k1nd0ne/VolWeb/README.md

   <img src="https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/title2.png" alt="VolWeb Title"/>
 </p>

-Volweb is a digtial forensic memory analysis platform.
+Volweb is a digital forensic memory analysis platform.
 The goal of VolWeb is to improve the efficiency of memory forensics by providing a centralized, visual and enhanced platform for incident responders and digital forensics investigators.
 VolWeb is based on volatility3, and this platform will evolve with the framework development.

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/investigation.png)

 **Volweb is still in development and will evolve quickly.**
 Update communications will be via twitter or by following this repo.

 ## Features ✅